shyampurk/kitchen-tracker/Deploy.md

 Step 7: Then click the button "Run DDL".
 		You can see the newly created table by selecting your schema and table name.
-Your schema is same as your username as displayed in Connect > Connection Information menu.
+Your schema is same as your username as displayed in the generated Service Credential.

 ## Deploying the Application Server